haljoumaa/prove/README.md

 ## Overview

 **PROVE** is an automated payroll validation platform that eliminates manual cross-checking by extracting reported hours directly from scanned documents and emails, then validating them against authoritative internal records.
 The system uses a modular pipeline, comprising automated email ingestion, OCR-based extraction (EasyOCR with Tesseract fallback), and data validation to deliver a fast, transparent, and fully auditable process.
-PROVE originated from my role as project manager at ENT3R, where I routinely spent an average of 45 minutes processing and approving payrolls—a clear inefficiency this platform is designed to resolve.
-PROVE’s ongoing refactor introduces self-service digital logging for mentors, further removing human bottlenecks and enabling real-time payroll oversight.
+PROVE originated from my role as project manager at ENT3R, where I routinely spent an average of 45 minutes processing and approving payrolls.
+A clear inefficiency this platform is designed to resolve.
 Designed for extensibility and compliance, PROVE reduces error rates, accelerates payroll cycles, and establishes a new standard for scalable, transparent payroll management.

 ---